Utiwari1999/CC-Website/README.md

 # CC-Website

-IIITV Coding Club Website to keep a track on its events and projects.
+This website is to keep track of IIIT Vadodara's coding club events and workshops.